Irkutsk: Energy

 The 662.4 MW Irkutsk Hydroelectric Power Station was the first cascade hydroelectric power station in the Irkutsk region.
 The construction of the dam started in 1950 and finished in 1958.

 Industry

 The largest industry in Irkutsk is Irkut, the Irkutsk Aviation Industrial Association, which was set up in 1932 in the Transbaykal region of the Soviet Union.
 It is best known as being the manufacturer of the Su-30 family of interceptor/ground-attack aircraft.
 The Russian government has merged Irkut with Ilyushin, Mikoyan, Sukhoi, Tupolev, and Yakovlev into a new company named United Aircraft Building Corporation.

-There is the Irkutsk Aluminium Smelter which belongs to the Rusal Company.

 Transportation

 Important roads and railways like the Trans-Siberian Highway (Federal M53 and M55 Highways) and Trans-Siberian Railway connect Irkutsk to other regions in Russia and Mongolia.
 The city is also served by the Irkutsk International Airport and the smaller Irkutsk Northwest Airport.

 The Federal road and railway to Moscow and Vladivostok pass through the other side of the Angara River from central Irkutsk.

 Trams are one major mode of public transit in Irkutsk.
 Other modes are trolleybus, bus, fixed-route taxi (marshrutka) and cycling.